 The GPR55 protein receptor is found in the cerebellum part of the brain.
 It is believed to play a role in bone formation (osteoclast cell function) and regulating blood pressure, among other physiological processes.
 Researchers refer to GPR55 as an "orphan" receptor because it is still not clear whether it is a member of a larger group of receptors.

-A 2010 study by scientists from the Chinese Academy of Sciences found that when GPR55 is activated, it promotes the proliferation of cancer cells.
-Indeed, numerous cancer studies have identified the GPR55 receptor in many types of cancer.
+A 2010 study by scientists from the Chinese Academy of Sciences found that when GPR55 is activated, it promotes the proliferation of abnormal cells.
+Indeed, numerous studies have identified the GPR55 receptor in many types of abnormal cell diseases.

-The activation of PPAR-gamma receptors proceeds with the degradation of amyloid-beta plaque, a molecule associated with Alzheimer's disease.
-This is why CBD, a well-known PPAR-gamma agonist, is touted as a helpful remedy in treating Alzheimer's.
+The activation of PPAR-gamma receptors proceeds with the degradation of amyloid-beta plaque, a molecule associated with memory.

 CBD penetrates human cells to bind with nuclear receptors.
 But to do this, it first has to permeate the cell membrane by piggybacking on fatty acid binding proteins (FABPs) that direct lipid molecules to the interiors of the cells.